 The velocities computed at the robot contact points are approximately a straight line until the robots are near to their final positions, then their trajectories vary in order to enhance the contact points positions.
 Finally the control points converge to their desired positions.
-A sequence of snapshots of the robot positions and hose configuration along the ideal trajectory is presented in figures 4.12 and 4.13.
+A sequence of snapshots Algorithm 4.3 Simulation of the Hose transportation through configuration control.